 ANTI-MONEY LAUNDERING REQUIREMENTS

 Federal compliance requirements.

-The Commission must be notified within three days of receipt of any slot machine from outside of the Commonwealth.
+The Commission must be notified at least one day in advance of shipping any slot machines from outside of the Commonwealth.
 205 CMR 145.02(4).

 RESTRICTIONS ON POLITICAL CONTRIBUTIONS